-Some essential oils may be effective in reducing nausea or anxiety and fear around childbirth.
+Some essential oils effective in reducing anxiety and fear around childbirth.

 If you’re interested in using essential oils during pregnancy, talk to your healthcare provider before use.

-These popular essential oils that have be used during pregnancy:
+Popular essential oils that can be used during pregnancy:

 - clary sage

-Essential oils that should never be used during pregnancy, labor, or while breastfeeding include:
+Popular essential oils that should never be used during pregnancy, labor, or while breastfeeding:

 - parsley seed